 - Select Sub Series 2: Advocacy & Work

 - Select Box 36: Legislation to Travel: 1932

 - Select Folder 2: Legislation: Federal – Library services for the blind

 - One of the items found is a letter written on March 3, 1931 from Congresswoman Ruth Pratt to Helen Keller thanking Keller for a congratulatory telegram on the passing of a bill to provide library books in braille.

 The visitor can also Browse by Subject.
 Here you can explore the topics covered in the Helen Keller Archive using Library of Congress subject headings, as if you were flipping through an old card catalog!
 Do you want to learn about the dogs Helen had as pets throughout her life?
 Here’s a Browse by Subject function that you can do:

-A third browsing option is to Browse by Tags.
-"Tags" are topics that may not correspond easily to Library of Congress subjects, that the archive administrators have added to create an additional way of browsing the Helen Keller collection.
-For example, if you were working on a National History Day project, you could browse the "Taking a Stand: National History Day 2017" tag for materials that relate to that year's theme.
+A third browsing option is to Browse User-Created Collections.
+"User-Created Collections" are topics that may not correspond easily to Library of Congress subjects, that the archive administrators have added to create an additional way of browsing the Helen Keller collection.
+For example, if you were working on a National History Day project, you could browse to "Taking a Stand: National History Day 2017" for materials that relate to that year's theme.